leeprovoost/go-rest-api-template/README.md

 Note the use of `time.Time` for the dates instead of using a standard `string` type.
 We'll discuss the pain of marshalling and unmarshalling of JSON dates a bit later.

+If you want to prevent a certain struct field to be marshalled/unmarshalled then add `json:"-"`.

 ### Operations on our (mock) database

 I wanted to create a template REST API that didn't depend on a database, so started with a simple in-memory database that we can work with.
 The good thing is that this will be the start of a so-called data access layer that abstracts away the underlying data store.
 We can achieve that by starting with creating an interface (which is a good practice in Go anyway).
 Note the use of the -er at the end of the interface name, as per Go convention.

+Open the `database.go` file and you will see:

 ```
 type DataStorer interface {